 The English Curriculum covers the main strands of Spoken Language, Reading and Writing delivered in a manner appropriate to the many and varied needs of our pupils.

-If you wish to ask any questions about our provision in this area, or would like advice for how you can support your child’s progress at home, please contact the school
+If you wish to ask any questions about our provision in this area or would like advice on how you can support your child’s progress at home, please contact the school

 At Merryfields School we believe that to develop each child’s potential they should be involved in a broad and balanced curriculum.
 We believe that experiencing and learning about different subjects within the National Curriculum will enhance their understanding and development.

 Through high-quality teaching, science provides the foundations for understanding the world.
 Linking what the children have learnt to their personal lives.
 Engaging learning that encourages curiosity, excitement and interest teaches the children to value themselves, the wider world and others.